Frequently Asked Questions

 - Failing to inform the USCIS of a change in your address

 Whatever the reason may be, we have the experience and skill set required to protect your rights.
 We truly care about our clients, and we work relentlessly to help them stay in the country and avoid deportation.
 Our attorneys can guide you through each stage of the complicated legal process as we help you make sound choices about your future.
-Call (516) 260-4755 today, and set up a consultation with our immigration lawyers in Long Island.
+Call (516) 260-4755 today, and set up a consultation with our immigration lawyers in Queens.

 What Are the Legal Requirements to Start a Divorce Case in New York?